BaijayantaRoy/baijayantaroy.github.io/_posts/2018-11-26-Reinforcement_Learning_Series_03_backup_diagram.md

 [02](https://baijayantaroy.github.io/baijayantaroy.github.io/Reinforcement_Learning_Series_02/)
 before this blog.**_

-In first two post I covered basic concepts, building blocks of reinforcement learning and briefly covered fundamental concept of MDP, Bellman equations and Dynamic programming.
+In first two posts I covered basic concepts, building blocks of reinforcement learning and briefly covered MDP, Bellman equations and Dynamic programming.

 In this post I will go in details about backup diagram.
 As we know picture tells a thousand story; backup diagram gives a visual representation of different algorithm and models in Reinforcement Learning.